jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) for a person whose member credit contributions for the year are equal to or less than the part-year maximum amount calculated under subsection (4), an amount equal to their total contributions for the year; or
   (b) for a person whose member credit contributions for the year are greater than the part-year maximum amount calculated under subsection (4), the part-year maximum amount.
 Part-year equivalents: maximum amount
-(4) The part-year maximum amount referred to in subsection (3) is calculated using the formula—$1042.86 ×days365.
+(4) The part-year maximum amount referred to in subsection (3) is calculated using the formula— $1042.86 ×days365.
 Definition of item in formula
 (5) In the formula, days is the number of days in the year in which the person meets the requirements of section MK 2.
 Parts of years